bjoernahrens/Tips-and-Tricks-to-Remember/HOW_TO.md

 gem update --system
 ```

-(If the version of bundler has changed, you may have to delete the
+If the version of bundler has changed, you may have to delete the
-`Gemfile.lock`)
+`Gemfile.lock` and regenerate it:

 ```sh
 bundle install